Vertu

 Vertu (stylised VERTU) is a Hong Kong based manufacturer and retailer of luxury mobile phones.
-The company was established in 1998 as a subsidiary of the Finnish telecommunications company Nokia.
+The company was originally established in London in 1998 as a subsidiary of the Finnish telecommunications company Nokia.

-They are known for being hand-assembled and for their use of materials such as sapphire crystal for screens, titanium for casings, and exotic leathers.
-The company's products have included collaborations with other luxury brands, such as Ferrari and Bentley.

-The company markets its products towards high-net-worth individuals.
-Its distribution is primarily limited to authorized boutiques and select luxury retailers.
-A key feature offered with many of its phones is a dedicated 24-hour concierge service, providing personalized lifestyle management for its clients.

-It continues to produce new luxury model phones and watches with its 15 shops.

 History

-Nokia Ownership (1998–2012)
+Nokia ownership (1998–2012)

 Vertu was established in 1998 as a subsidiary of the Finnish mobile phone manufacturer Nokia.
 It was founded by Nokia's head designer, Frank Nuovo, with its headquarters and manufacturing facilities located in Church Crookham, Hampshire, England.

 The company launched its first device, the Signature, in Paris in 2002.
 This was followed by the release of the Ascent in 2004 and the Constellation in 2006.
 In 2010, Vertu introduced its first smartphone, the Constellation Quest, which operated on the Symbian system.

-EQT Ownership and Android Transition (2012–2015)
+EQT ownership and Android transition (2012–2015)

 In 2012, Nokia completed the sale of Vertu to the Swedish private equity group EQT VI.
 Following the acquisition, Vertu shifted its product line to the Android operating system.
-The company's first Android device, the Vertu TI, was launched in February 2013.Subsequent models under EQT's ownership included the Signature Touch (2014) and the Aster (2014).
+The company's first Android device, the Vertu TI, was launched in February 2013.
+Subsequent models under EQT's ownership included the Signature Touch (2014) and the Aster (2014).

-Ownership Changes and Operational Restructuring (2015–2017)
+Ownership changes and operational restructuring (2015–2017)

 The company underwent further ownership changes, first being sold by EQT to the Hong Kong-based fund Godin Holdings in 2015.
 In March 2017, the company was acquired by Turkish businessman Hakan Uzan.

 Later that year, in July 2017, it was widely reported that Vertu Corporation Ltd, the company's UK-based manufacturing arm, would cease its operations.
 This resulted in the closure of the Church Crookham factory.

-Relaunch Under New Direction (2018–present)
+Relaunch under new direction (2018–present)

 The Vertu brand was relaunched under new ownership in 2018.
-A new device, the Aster P smartphone, was introduced in October of 2018.
+A new device, the Aster P smartphone, was introduced in October 2018.

 The brand has since released devices incorporating newer technologies.
 In 2020, Vertu launched the Metavertu, a smartphone marketed with Web3 features.
-In 2025, it launched the Quantum Flip, a foldable phone.
+In 2025, it launched the Quantum Flip, a foldable smartphone.In May 2026, Vertu announced the AlphaFold, a book-style foldable smartphone that included an AI assistant called Hermes Agent.